Nita M. Lowey 21st Century Community Learning Centers

 Principal:

-William Henry Middle School - Summer and After-School Program
+William Henry Campus - Summer and After-School Program

 The program will offer students enrichment, STEAM, homework help, recreation, leadership, and nutrition resources.